MunskyGroup/rsnaped/README.md

 * Tracking for single-molecule translation (RNA + nascent protein) spots.
 * Tracking for single-molecule RNA spots.

-## Ethical considerations and Content Policy
+## Ethical Considerations and Content Policy
 ___
 You must accept our Content Policy when using this library: